swcarpentry/r-novice-gapminder/02-project-intro.md

 things, and relate the correct figures to the exact code that has been used to generate it;

-A good project layout helps ensure the
+A good project layout will ultimately make your life easier.

-* Integrity of data
+* It makes it easier to ensure the integrity of your data
-* Portability of the project
-* Easier to pick the project back up after a break

-### Project separation

-The scientific process can often be exploratory, and you may find yourself juggling several different projects or analyses at once.
-Eventually, you will need to return to a project, and work out what you've done (e.g. when writing up your thesis!).

-Separating different analysis into different directories is a good idea for a number of reasons, as it allows you to more easily:

- * Archive a finished project
- * Give your code to someone else (your lab-mate, collaborator, supervisor)
+* Share your code with someone else (a lab-mate, collaborator, or supervisor)
- * Upload your code with your manuscript submission
+* Allows you to easily upload your code with your manuscript submission
- * Move between computers (for example home and work, or to a new machine when one breaks)
+* Makes it easier to pick the project back up after a break

 ### The RStudio solution